phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/write.md

         }

-If you omit one or both of the `key_pw` and `keystore_pw` parameters, your key will be _locked_ after the upload.
+If you omit one or both of the `key_pw` and `keystore_pw` parameters, your key is _locked_ after the upload.
 You won't be able to build with it until you unlock the key.

-#### BlackBerry Keys
+### BlackBerry Keys

-To sign your Blackberry builds, we require:
+The following are required for BlackBerry builds:

 * a `sigtool.csk` file
 * a `sigtool.db` file